krnirmal2/Hate-Speech-Detection-Tool/README.md

 This system detects jihadist/extremist activity on Twitter using advanced AI, graph theory, and fuzzy clustering techniques.

+### Distinguishing Dangerous Users
+The system employs Gustafson-Kessel fuzzy clustering to categorize users.
+This clustering process groups users based on their textual content and social graph interactions, allowing for the identification of potential "dangerous users" who may be spreading harmful or malicious content.
+The classified users are then saved to MongoDB for further analysis and monitoring.

 ---

 ## 📌 Key Features